sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 Component spectra contribution
 -----------------------------------

 We use here the tutorial dataset as it was after extracting data epochs.
-Select menu item <span style="color: brown">File → load existing dataset</span> and select the tutorial file "eeglab_data_epochs_ica.set" located in the "sample_data" folder of EEGLAB.
+Select the <span style="color: brown">File → load existing dataset</span> menu item and select the tutorial file "eeglab_data_epochs_ica.set" located in the "sample_data" folder of EEGLAB.
 Then press *Open*.

 ![Image:Pop_loadset2.png](/assets/images/Pop_loadset2.png)